Mosalagae

 Thabiso Mashaba, shared on These Hands – his experience with working with indigenous communities to bridging knowledge gaps through co-creation.

-Other contributors included, Kago Monageng: (Founder: I heART Gabs City), Tuduetso Tebape: (Founder, Nubian Seed), Pearl Lefadola: (Educator/Culinary Arts Specialist), Katlego Mwale: (Heritage and Architecture), Modirwa Kekwaletswe: Designing a Legacy, and Dawson Ramsden: (Wilderness Botswana), as well as Prof. Des Laubscher, (Immediate past president, PADI) Felix Ofori-Dhartey (PADI president), and other PADI executives.
+Other contributors included, Kago Monageng (Founder: I heART Gabs City), Tuduetso Tebape (Founder, Nubian Seed), Pearl Lefadola (Educator/Culinary Arts Specialist), Katlego Mwale (Heritage and Architecture), Modirwa Kekwaletswe Designing a Legacy, and Dawson Ramsden (Wilderness Botswana), as well as Prof. Des Laubscher, (Immediate past president, PADI) Felix Ofori-Dartey (PADI president), and other PADI executives.

 I was today years old, when I found out about the beast initiative.
 I also only realised today, that the first university in my country was opened 4 years before I was born.
 Going back to Dr Richie, there is a lot of disinformation, and a serious lack of documentation, even in an era when it should be easy.
 I am honestly so happy I stumbled into this, a lot has been sparked, and I truly hope I can contribute to all future endeavours.
 Thank you for this platform.